bdurand/sidekiq-deferred_jobs/README.md

 end
 ```

-You can also manually control over when deferred jobs are enqueued or even need to remove previously deferred jobs.
+You can also manually control over when deferred jobs are enqueued or even remove previously deferred jobs.

 ```ruby
 Sidekiq.defer_jobs do